What Happens When You Stop Eating Sugar?

 You eat food throughout the day to refuel your energy levels so that you can maintain your health.
 Those fuels include carbohydrates, proteins, and fats.
 Carbohydrates get broken down into sugars like glucose.
 Sugar is needed by the body, especially the brain.
 However, the typical American diet includes far more sugar than you need, and when you over consume sugar, your body stores the extra as fat.
 Even if you are eating a very low-fat diet, if consume more sugar than your body requires, it will convert the excess to fat and store it for a later time.
 This can be frustrating in any weight loss program, but the good news is if you stop eating sugar, you should expect that your fat storage should slow down.
 This is encouraging for anyone looking to lose weight or simply wants to stop gaining weight.

 Your brain function is deeply affected by addiction and substance dependence.
 With that said, you should notice some changes when you stop eating sugar.
-These changes will vary for each individual, but some aspects are similar for everyone.
+These changes will vary for each, but some aspects are similar to everyone.
 Listed below are some of the mental improvements you might expect to see.

-Sugar cravings can cause a great deal of issues in your daily life and they are generally caused from an increased consumption of sugar.
-Yes, it is a vicious cycle and the continued consumption of sugar has many implications.
+Sugar cravings can cause a lot of issues in your daily life, and they are generally caused by increased consumption of sugar.
+Yes, it is a vicious cycle, and the continued consumption of sugar has many implications.
 Consider taking a look at our guide on what to eat when craving sugar.
 In the meantime, consider how to decrease your cravings ahead by lowering your daily consumption of sugar.

 Naturally, if eating sugar has caused addiction and intense cravings, then the most logical conclusion is to stop eating sugar.
 While this appears to be an easy task, there are barriers that can prevent the overall success in quitting sugar.

 For starters, many manufacturers add sugar to foods to improve flavor.
 Most restaurants also add sugar to dishes for similar reasons.
-In addition, foods and beverages that are advertised as being sugar-free typically contain artificial sweeteners, which are much sweeter than regular sugar.
-With that said, if you are able to overcome the simple barriers, and you are able to overcome withdrawal symptoms such as headaches, then you should notice a great difference in your cravings when you stop eating sugar.
+Also, foods and beverages that are advertised as being sugar-free typically contain artificial sweeteners, which are much sweeter than regular sugar.
+With that said, if you can overcome the simple barriers, and you can overcome withdrawal symptoms such as headaches, then you should notice a great difference in your cravings when you stop eating sugar.

 How to Avoid Sugar